4ntm4n/ms-two/README.md

 > ![notes sorted a-z](assets/img/readme/sorting-az.png)
 > ![notes sorted z-a](assets/img/readme/sorting-za.png)
 >
-> > a user can sort the notes title by A-Z if the button is clicked once, if the button is clicked two times it will sort the notes from Z-A. This works because JavaScript keeps a numeric value for each letter in the alphabet.
+> >  User can sort the notes title by A-Z if the button is clicked once, if the button is clicked two times it will sort the notes from Z-A. This works because JavaScript keeps a numeric value for each letter in the alphabet.
 Naturally this means that function also works with numbers in a string, like the images above show. the only thing that differentiate the notes title from each other are the number at the end of the title. this is what the sort function then use to sort the notes.
 You can read more about this function under "sort function" in the technical approach section of this readme.
 > >
 > > For a user this can be valuable if you have a lot of tasks with the same title name but different descriptions that were created far apparat from each other in time.